 All of the courses offered by the Department of Regulatory and Quality Science can be taken either in-person or online (within the United States).
 Upon admission we will work with you to develop a course plan that fits your needs.
 You can find all course descriptions here.

 MPTX 511: Introduction to Medical Product Regulation

-Advanced Regulatory (Choose at least 2)
+Advanced Regulatory (Choose 1)

 MPTX 512: Regulation of Pharmaceutical & Biologic Products

 MPTX 513: Regulation of Medical Devices & Diagnostics